 Almost every tech product that you purchase comes with a warranty period.
-There are things that get covered inside warranty, whereas some don’t.
+There are things that get covered inside the warranty, whereas some don’t.
 Most companies follow a traditional way of checking warranty, and that’s using the purchase invoice.
 But what if you lose it somehow?
-Well, we will talk about this in the case of Nintendo Switch today.
+Well, we will talk about this in the case of the Nintendo Switch today.
 Suppose you own a Switch, and you lose the invoice and want to get your Joy-Con repaired.
 It doesn’t sound like an ideal scenario, but there are certain things you can do.

 Let us talk about the Nintendo Switch warranty in detail and the things you can do if the purchase receipt is lost.

 Before we talk about anything else, let me tell you that the warranty period that Nintendo offers for Switch has two divisions, according to the products.
 The company offers a warranty period of 12 months for the console, whereas the accessories like the dock, the Joy-Con, the adapter, and other stuff carry a warranty period of three months.

 You must note that the purchase warranty is only for the original purchaser and not the second-hand buyers.
 The second-hand buyer cannot avail of the warranty even in the mentioned period.